amirms86/Telegram-Forwarder/README.md

   - Scans old messages (if enabled) and forwards only those matching keywords
   - Monitors live messages and forwards only those matching keywords
   - Similar to `past` mode but explicitly designed for both historical and live monitoring

+- **`id_range` mode**:
+  - Forwards messages whose IDs fall within a specific range you provide
+  - Useful for reprocessing a known slice of history without scanning everything

 ### Keyword Highlighting
 - When `highlight_keywords` is enabled, matched keywords in forwarded text are sent with bold + italic + underline formatting.